 The cap included 54% of total welfare spending in 2017/18.
 It excludes pensions and Jobseekers’ Allowance, but includes tax credits, child benefit and disability benefit.

 The Government revised its approach to the welfare cap in Autumn Statement 2016.
-The proposals are included in a draft Charter for Budget Responsibility.
-The revisions, if agreed by a vote in the House of Commons, will mean that spending on welfare must be within the cap and a 3% margin in 2021/22.
-The revised approach means that the cap will only be formally assessed at the first Budget or first update of each new Parliament.
+The new approach, agreed by a vote in the House of Commons, means that spending on welfare must be within the cap and a 3% margin in 2021/22.
+The cap will only be formally assessed at the first Budget or first fiscal update of each new Parliament.
 The previous approach saw the OBR make a formal assessment at each Autumn Statement, and the cap applied for each year of the OBR’s forecast.

 Welfare cap vs. the household benefit cap